Best video conferencing software for small businesses in 2021

 To say the pandemic has been tough on businesses would, quite frankly, be an understatement.
 Staff have been furloughed, jobs lost, cash reserves all but eroded, and whole corporations are now working from home… indefinitely.
 Businesses need to adapt; to adopt new tools and processes in order to thrive.

 And what better place to start than with web video conferencing?
-Good communication is at the heart of all successful businesses, and having the right software to do it remotely is more important in 2020 than it’s ever been before.
+Good communication is at the heart of all successful businesses, and having the right software to do it remotely is more important n0w than it’s ever been before; TrustRadius reported that the web and video conferencing industry saw a 500% increase after the Covid-19 outbreak began – meaning that businesses that aren't getting on board with this tech run the risk of getting left behind.

 That’s why we’re breaking down the top video conferencing software suppliers for small businesses below.